kaycix/minimal-mistakes/docs/_pages/formulation.md

 dry faster than one thick coat.
 The second coat can be applied in 45-60 seconds, the third coat in perhaps 60-90 seconds.
 Cold hands, low temperatures and high humidity will prolong drying times.
 The water in the polish creates a sensation of coolness as it evaporates, a good indicator of recoat time.
-Water Resistance.
-Hands can be used for normal activitites including submersion in cold water after approximately 15 to 20 minutes without harming the polish.
-The polish will withstand washing and shampooing in hot soapy water after an hour or so.
 </p>
 <p>
 <b>Gloss:</b> The clear base formulation and most cremes exhibit high gloss.
 Because total solids in the